Jiang Guangnai: Later years

 After the Communist victory, Mao assigned Jiang to be Minister of Textiles of the new People's Republic of China from 1950.

 Most high-ranking officials struggled with the Red Guards during the Cultural Revolution.
 Jiang, however, was saved by Zhou Enlai.
 Zhou carefully and cleverly arranged for Jiang to join him and Mao Zedong on Tiananmen to inspect the Red Guards, some of whom had just stormed Jiang's home the previous day.
 During the inspection Jiang was positioned almost next to Mao.
 Zhou personally walked over to Jiang in front of the Red Guards, asking him how he was doing after the "visit" by the Red Guards the day before.
 In front of Mao, Jiang was quick to reply that the Red Guards were still relatively civilized.
 After that, they did not bother Jiang again.
 He died in 1967 in Beijing.

 Legacy

-Zhang Guangnai's residence in Dongguan is now a museum.
+Jiang Guangnai's residence in Dongguan is now a museum.
 After his death, his daughter, Jiang Dinggui 蒋定桂 (b.
 1947) became a worker in a textile factory, and features on the 5-jiao renminbi note issued in 1972.
 KTLA television reporter Liberté Chan is a descendant of Jiang Guangnai.